Tapret

 Where:

-• A, B, C are some Bitcoin scripts of this Taproot Tree.
+• A, B, C are some Bitcoin scripts of this example taproot script tree.

 The RGB Tapret commitment rule imposes the following requirements: